mendhak/eleventy-satisfactory/posts/2022-01-01-edit-the-metadata.md

 title: Set up the metadata.json
 ---

 The [metadata.json file](https://github.com/mendhak/eleventy-mendhak-blog-theme/blob/main/_data/metadata.json) contains various configuration items that are needed to set up the blog.
 It controls things like title, URLs, tags, feeds, and some links.
+The `metadata.json` file is located under [`_data/metadata.json`](https://github.com/mendhak/eleventy-mendhak-blog-theme/blob/main/_data/metadata.json)

 Starting with the important ones.

 ### title